 - Brightens whites: The acid also makes white clothes bright again.

-- Safe for colors: It’s hard to find an option that works for both whites and colors, but lemon juice will do the trick.
+- Safe for colors: It’s hard to find an option that works for whites and colors, but lemon juice will do the trick.

 - Cleans clothes: Of course, lemon juice also cleans your clothes as a perfect alternative to regular laundry detergent.